Spring2023-IPRO497/CampusSafetyApp/FacultyFeedback.md

 - Break up work and reconnect on work done individually

 ## Week 4 ##
+- PDD approved
+- Keep building your backlog
+-
 ## Week 5 ##
+- Continue to build out your backlog
+- Make sure that stories have descriptions
+- Size stories to fit in about a class period of work
+- Make acceptance criteria so know what to do and when your done
+- Make sure stories have owners
+- Make sure everyone has a working microphone

 ## Week 6 ##